jpdias/node-red-contrib-self-healing/redundancy/README.md

 ### Objective

 A node that manages redundant instances of Node-RED (setting a master instance).
-Works only on the local network (uses mqqt communication).
+Works only on the local network (uses mqtt communication).

 ### Details